Moritz72/ToMaChess/README.md

 One can also combine multiple tournaments to a multi stage tournament.
 A multi stage tournament consists of a first stage with a number of tournaments where the participants are predetermined.
 Furthermore, it has an arbitrary number of further stages where the participants of the stage tournaments are the participants that got a certain placement in  a certain tournament of the previous stage.

 For example one could have *Round Robin* tournaments *Group A* up to *Group H* with four players each in the first stage and then in the second stage a *Knockout* tournament *Finals* with the participants who placed first or second in their respective group.
 The seating for all stages except for the first one is done manually by the user independent of the usual seating of the tournament mode.

 ## Teams
+Teams are an ordered collection of players.
-One can create teams, add players to them, remove players from them and change the team order, but I have yet to implement team tournaments.
+You can add players to a team, remove players from a team an change the lineup.

+### Team Tournaments
+Team tournaments work like regular tournaments, except for some restrictions and changes e.g. for tiebreaks or Armageddon.
+There are two tiebreak criteria exclusive to team tournaments;*Board Points* and *Berliner Wertung*.

 ## Settings
 Currently only font size and the path for bbpPairings.